RingCentral has been a major player in the VoIP space since the 1990s — but its pricing isn’t as straightforward as it seems.

 - Real-time reports

-RingCentral Video plans
+RingCentral Video pricing

 If all you need are video conferencing tools, RingCentral offers the following plans:

-Video Pro
+Video Pro free plan

 Video Pro is a free plan that unlocks 50-minute video meetings for up to 100 participants on your plan.
 Keep in mind you have limited storage unless you purchase a RingCentral business communications plan.

-Key features
+Key features include:

 - Unlimited 50-minute video meetings for up to 100 participants